mtthwmths/pokemon-emerald-notes/emerald-mathis-notes.md

 #### breeding
 I should get a bunch of dittos, one per nature...

+Let's talk dittos.

+> So, you find them in the back of the Fossil Maniac's house in Fallarbor town.
+Just take a boatload of ultra balls and go catch them with reckless abandon.
+Fill up 3 boxes.
+You'll have to catch more than you think you will.

+You'll want to know where the IV judge is in the Battle Frontier for really getting in the weeds with this breeding thing.
+It's the house directly above the Pokemon Center, and he's the man seated on the left.

+He'll say some things about whatever pokemon you choose from your party, and that's as transparent as the IV's can get in Gen3.
+In the immortal words of Zuko, "That's rough buddy".

+So, here's the table from bulbapedia that has what his words mean:

+> Overall IV Total Ratings
+>
+> Phrase|IV total
+> ----|----
+> average|0-90
+> better-than-average|91-120
+> quite impressive|121-150
+> outstanding|151-186
+>
+> Highest Stat
+>
+> Phrase|Range
+> ----|----
+> relatively good|0-15
+> quite impressive|16-25
+> outstanding| 25-30
+> flawless|31

 #### Matt's big 3
 I didn't start with mudkip, so I have a problem with the exarion strategy...